 Make the batter:

-- Rinse the potatoes then dry them with paper towels.
+- Rinse the potatoes in an ice bath then dry them with paper towels.

-- Add 1 tbsp corn starch + a pinch of salt to the potatoes and toss until well coated.
-Spread potatoes and panko bread crumbs on a plate or baking sheet.
+- Add 1 tbsp corn starch to the potatoes and toss until well coated.

-- Working quickly and one at a time, roll the battered skewer into the potatoes, then roll into the panko bread crumbs.
+- Roll the battered skewer into the potatoes, then pack in panko bread crumbs.
 You will need to use your hands to firmly press everything together.
-Make sure you add plenty of panko, or the cheese will ooze out too much.
-Press firmly until you get the right shape.

-- Carefully drop the corn dog into oil at 350 degrees Fahrenheit and fry for about 5 minutes.
+- Carefully drop the corn dog into oil at 350 degrees Fahrenheit and fry for about 5 minutes in vegetable or canola oil.

 - Remove from oil when it is golden brown and rest on a cooling rack.